-With the current size of the Company (three employees) and its level of activity, the Board does not consider it appropriate to formalize a diversity policy or establish measureable objectives for gender diversity.
+With the size of the Company during the year and its level of activity, the Board does not consider it appropriate to formalize a diversity policy or establish measurable objectives for gender diversity.
 Every candidate suitably qualified for a position has an equal opportunity of appointment regardless of gender, age, ethnicity or cultural background.